LukasChen/electron-angular-typescript/README.md

-This is a fork repository of electron-boilerplate which goal is to add / modified the ff:
+This is a fork repository of electron-boilerplate which goal is to add / modify the ff:

 1. livereload
 2. sass